aschak/QClone/README.md

 Phase 3 adds another level of React components to the hierarchy.
 Users can now reply with Answers to Questions posted by other Users.
-The author of a Question will not be able to answer their own Question.
-Users may also post Comments on Answers, including the author of the original question.
-Once Question title can be posted, I will begin constructing the basic search bar component.
+Users may also post Comments on Answers.
+Basic search bar construction began after establishing question/answer posting.

 [Details][phase-three]